casperholders/casper-js-sdk/resources/migration-guide_v2-v3.md

 #### getEraSummary

-The input parameter to this method is no longer an optional string.
-It's an optional union type that has either the structure of:
+The input parameter to this method is no longer an optional string, but an optional union type that has either the structure of:

 ```
 { Hash: string } | { Height: number }
 ```

-So `v2` usage like this:
+Casper v1:

 ```typescript
 const eraInfo = await client.getEraSummary(